 This theme page is filled with preschool activities and ideas for all areas of your classroom.
 If you have more activities you'd like to add, please use the "Contact Me" link to the left!

 You can either scroll down through this page to see all of the preschool activities for your theme or click the link below to go to specific preschool activity types you are looking for.

 You'll find more themes to help you with your planning on my preschool themes page.

 Preschool Popcorn Theme Art

-Materials Needed: Sheep shapes on construction paper, glue popped and unpopped kernels, googly eyes
+Materials Needed: construction paper, glue popped and unpopped kernels, googly eyes

-The children dip popped and unpopped pieces into glue and place on their sheep shape for a way cool animal!
+The children dip popped and unpopped pieces into glue and place on their paper to create their own animal!

 Different Seed Collages

 Materials Needed: popcorn kernels, pumpkin seeds and other types of seeds; sturdy paper and glue.

 Encourage the children to make their own design by gluing the different types of seeds on the paper.
 And YES, kernels are seeds and they DO grow into corn!
 See the Science activities below to see how!